LiberatorUSA/GUCEF/dependencies/librdkafka/INTRODUCTION.md

   * `log_cb` - Logging callback - allows the application to output log messages
     generated by librdkafka.
-  * `partitioner` - Partitioner callback - application provided message partitioner.
+  * `partitioner_cb` - Partitioner callback - application provided message partitioner.
     The partitioner may be called in any thread at any time, it may be called multiple times for the same key.
     Partitioner function contraints: